Skip to content

 Vertically and horizontally scrolling content

-Where a vertically scrolling interface has sections of content which scroll horizontally, those sections would need to meet the 320px vertical scrolling requirement or an exception to pass this criterion.
-Similarly, in a horizontally scrolling interface that has sections of content which scroll vertically, the sections would need to meet the 256px horizontal scrolling requirement, or an exception to the criterion.
+Where a vertically scrolling interface has sections of content which scroll horizontally, those sections would need to meet the 320 CSS pixel vertical scrolling requirement or an exception to pass this criterion.
+Similarly, in a horizontally scrolling interface that has sections of content which scroll vertically, the sections of content would need to meet the 256 CSS pixel horizontal scrolling requirement, or an exception to the criterion.

 A vertically scrolling web page